RENEWABLES

 • Iberian Peninsula

-We have started construction of the northern block of the Renopool photovoltaic plant in Extremadura, one of our largest global projects, which will be operational by the end of 2025 with a total capacity of 330 MW.
-At the same time, construction has also begun on the Guillena solar park, with a capacity of 230 MW.
+We completed the construction of the south block of the Renopool photovoltaic plant in Extremadura, one of our largest projects globally, with a total capacity of 330 MW.
+At the same time, construction also began on the Guillena solar park, featuring a capacity of 230 MW.

 • France